-- All employees must know when a lockout/tagout is required and who is authorized to perform a lockout. - Usually, employees are protected from hazardous energy sources by things such as machine guarding, electrical cover plates or similar safety devices; however, when these safety devices are removed or bypassed in the course of maintenance or repair operations, the energy sources must be controlled. - Energy sources need to be isolated and controlled using lockout/tagout procedures if your body can get in the path of a machine's actions or if there is danger from the sudden release of energy. - Various situations that may require lockout/tagout include servicing electrical circuits, repairing or restoring equipment, lubrication of machine parts and clearing machine jams.
+- All employees must know when a lockout/tagout is required and who is authorized to perform a lockout. - Usually, employees are protected from hazardous energy sources by things such as machine guards and cover plates; however, when these safety devices are removed or bypassed in the course of maintenance or repair operations, the energy sources must be controlled. - Energy sources need to be isolated and controlled using lockout/tagout procedures if your body can get in the path of a machine's actions or if there is danger from the sudden release of energy. - Various situations that require lockout/tagout include servicing electrical circuits, repairing or restoring equipment, lubrication and clearing machine jams.